 General Rules and Regulations

 - The hunting of wild turkey is permitted statewide.
 Check local ordinances for firearm discharge restrictions.
-Firearms are permitted for turkey hunting during the Spring Gobbler and Youth & Parapelegic seasons only.
+Firearms are permitted for turkey hunting during the Spring and Youth & Parapelegic seasons only.

-- Hunting and shooting hours for the spring seasons (Youth/Paraplegic and Spring Gobbler) end at 1:00 PM.
+- Hunting and shooting hours for the spring seasons, including Youth/Paraplegic, end at 1:00 PM.
 All spring turkey hunters must leave the woods by 1:00 PM.

 - Limited to: shotguns, gauges 10, 12, 16, and 20 only, with shot sizes 4, 5, 6 and 7 magnum turkey loads only; and archery equipment.
 Long bow, re-curve bow and compound bow must be set at not less than forty (40) pounds for archers using fixed blade broadheads, and a minimum of fifty (50) pounds for archers using mechanical broadheads.
 Only broadhead tipped arrows with at least two (2) metal cutting edges are allowed.
-All broadheads must be seven eights (7/8) of an inch or greater at the widest point including mechanical broadheads measured in the “open” position.
+All broadheads must be seven eighths (7/8) of an inch or greater at the widest point including mechanical broadheads measured in the “open” position.

 - Hunters must carry a turkey-calling device (non-electric) while hunting.
 Calling is the only legal method for hunting wild turkey gobblers.

 - The use of decoys while hunting is allowed.

 - Each year, after the end of the spring turkey season, online surveys are issued to Rhode Island turkey permit holders who have a valid email address within the online licensing system.
 The completion of this survey information is vital to the turkey management program in Rhode Island and assists DEM biologists in maintaining a successful wild turkey season for our hunters.
 The Division requests your cooperation in returning the hunter survey card, whether or not you were successful.

 - The use of any unauthorized firearm, live decoy(s), dog(s), baiting, cooperative drive(s).